2022 Strike A Chord Prizes

 Second Prize - The Paul Morawetz Prize $4,000

 Third Prize - The Laura Brown Prize $2,500

 Audience Prize - The Peter Druce Prize $2,000

-- Travel & accommodation for four participants;
+- Travel & accommodation for four participants and one accompanying adult;

 - Coaching staff and program;

 - Closed performance opportunity at end of week

 Finalist Award – For 4th-12th place groups. $500 cash.

 PRIZES AWARDED AT ANY STAGE OF THE CHAMPIONSHIP